Suitable for: All types of performance horses. Designed to be used alongside other Equus products as an energy enhancer.

 Equus Race ‘n Replace is a high Glycemic Index (GI) supplement used for horses which require elevated levels of energy.
 It has specifically been designed for horses participating in events which cause carbohydrate depletion resulting in the need for “fast release” energy to replenish the lack of available glycogen in the system quickly and efficiently.

-(To learn more about Glycemic Index see our Friendly Feeding Advice page)
+(To learn more about Glycemic Index click here for our article: GI Diets

 Race ‘n Replace can also be used as an energy supplement during intensive training programmes.
 Research shows that consuming carbohydrates within the first 30 minutes after exercise optimises the replenishment of glycogen stores, whereas after an hour or longer, the replenishment process slows down considerably.
 Making use of this “window of opportunity”, while the muscles act like sponges in sucking up glycogen, assists greatly in achieving optimum performance where horses are in hard training.